 The following notification systems are in place:

-As part of Auburn Montgomery’s ongoing effort to safeguard students, faculty and staff, the university has implemented a new emergency communications system.
-Known as the AUM Alert, the system allows you to receive time-sensitive emergency messages in the form of e-mail, voice mail and text messages.
+As part of AUM's ongoing effort to safeguard students, faculty, and staff, the university has implemented a new emergency communications system.
+Known as the AUM Alert, the system allows you to receive time-sensitive emergency messages in the form of email, voice mail and text messages.

-Everyone who has an AUM e-mail address will receive emergency alerts to that e-mail.
-However, in order to receive text messages and voice mail alerts, members of the campus community will be asked to provide a mobile phone number.
-While participation in the text and voice messaging notification is optional, enrolling is strongly encouraged.
-The information that you supply is considered confidential and will not be shared.
+Everyone who has an AUM email address will receive emergency alerts to that email.
+To receive text messages and voice mail alerts, we will ask you to provide a mobile phone number.
+While participation in the text and voice messaging notification is optional, we strongly encourage you to enroll.
+We consider the information that you supply confidential and will not share it.
 You will only be contacted through the system in the event of an emergency.

 Outdoor warning sirens are in place around campus to alert people of severe weather.
 Once the sirens are activated, members of the campus community should seek shelter and tune to radios or televisions for updates and instructions.
 These sirens could also be used in the event of other emergencies.
 However, activation will still require seeking shelter from the outdoors or following the instructions from emergency officials.

 Every building on cmapus has fire alarms; they are there for a reason.
 If you hear the alarm go off, get out of the building immediately.
 Avoid elevators and take the most direct route.

 Building PA System:

 Most of the buildings on campus are equipped with public announcement systems designed to broadcast emergency messages specific to any emergency.

 Everyone associated with the university is encouraged to monitor local radio and television stations to remain aware of events affecting campus.
 We recommend you monitor the following local stations: